-We are in arbitration with Shanghai Kadi Technologies Limited ("KADI") and its owners due to KADI's breach of contract according to the Share Purchase Agreement dated December 15, 2018 (the "KADI Agreement") signed between Borqs and KADI.
+We are in arbitration with Shanghai Kadi Technologies Limited ("KADI") and its owners due to KADI's breach of contract according to the Share Purchase Agreement dated December 15, 2018 (the "KADI Agreement") signed between Borgs and KADI.

 We have initiated arbitration proceeding in February 2022 in Hong Kong against KADI and its owners for breach of contract according to the KADI Agreement, seeking from KADI of i) a payment of \$600,000 in cash previously paid to KADI, ii) the return of 1,043,550 ordinary shares of Borqs previously issued to the owners of KADI, and iii) payment in cash for loss of profit from KADI's projected business in the amount of \$5.3 million.
-As of the filing of this annual report, the arbitration is still on-going and there is no assurance that the outcome of the proceedings will be in favor of Borqs.